 - Undergraduate Programs: For those wishing to become certified teachers, the Faculty offers programs leading to the Bachelor of Education (B.Ed.) degree and consequent teacher certification*.
 For those already holding a university degree, advanced standing may be given in the B.Ed. programs.
+The B.A.(Education); Major in Education in Global Contexts is an undergraduate program that does not lead to teaching certification and is offered by the Department of Integrated Studies.
 A B.Sc.
 (Kinesiology) is also offered by the Department of Kinesiology and Physical Education.

 *Upon graduation, students in the B.Ed. program are conferred Teacher Certification from the provincial Ministry of Education.
 This certification equips the holder to be employed in any Ministry-certified institution in Quebec, plus this certification is highly portable and recognized both within Canada and internationally.
 Students must simply research the requirements of registering their certification with the appropriate provincial/state governing body (i.e. equivalent to the Ministry of Education)

 - Programs of Professional Development: For qualified teachers wishing to enhance their knowledge and skills, the Faculty offers a wide range of programs of professional development leading to specialized Certificates and Diplomas.
 Most courses that are required to complete these programs are offered in the evenings and in the summer.

 - Graduate Programs: The Faculty offers graduate programs for those already holding a university degree who wish to pursue advanced study and research leading to masters and doctoral degrees in various fields of education, psychology, and library and information studies.